ibowditch/userdocs/_sources/administration.md.txt

 :class: tip

-1. If you ignore my advice to be patient, and click on Submit or Confirm before the import has completed, you will get a spooky 500 error, and I will get a whiny email saying someone is breaking the system.
+1. If you ignore my advice to be patient, and click on Submit or Confirm before the import has completed, you will get a spooky 500 error, and I will get a whiny email saying someone is trying to break the system.
 Just go back, start again, and find something else to do for 20s while the import completes.

 2. If you don't set the file type to xlsx when you import the SAP file, you will get a weird shouty error message.
 I